micatom/sublime_diagram_plugin/README.md

 uniquely named file.

 If a diagram handler recognizes a diagram in the selection, it will render it and pop it up in a detected viewer.
-All files are created in such a way that they will be cleaned up unless Sublime Text dies a particularly horrible death.

 If you wish to override the viewer used, create a user version of Diagram.sublime-settings file in the usual way.